F5Networks/f5-azure-arm-templates/experimental/ha-avset/existing_stack/README.md

 Additionally, F5 provides checksums for all of our supported templates.
 For instructions and the checksums to compare against, see https://devcentral.f5.com/codeshare/checksums-for-f5-supported-cft-and-arm-templates-on-github-1014.

 ## Supported BIG-IP versions
-The following is a map that shows the available options for the template parameter 'bigIpVersion' as it corresponds to the BIG-IP version itself.
+The following is a map that shows the available options for the template parameter **bigIpVersion** as it corresponds to the BIG-IP version itself.
 Only the latest version of BIG-IP VE is posted in the Azure Marketplace.
 For older versions, see downloads.f5.com.

 | Azure BIG-IP Image Version | BIG-IP Version |
 | --- | --- |